-Filter setting of smallest diameter Icon

-Display the smallest diameter found (default setting) 1<<

-Display the next smaller diameter found <

-Display the next larger diameter found >

-Display the largest diameter found.
-The TNC sets the filter for the smallest diameter to the value set for the largest diameter >>

-Filter setting of largest diameter lcon

-Display the smallest diameter found.
-The TNC sets the filter for the largest diameter to the value set for the smallest diameter <<

-Display the next smaller diameter found <

-Display the next larger diameter found >

-Display the largest diameter found (default setting) >>1
+Filter setting of smallest diameter lcon Display the smallest diameter found (default setting) 1<< Display the next smaller diameter found < Display the next larger diameter found > Display the largest diameter found.
+The TNC sets the filter for the smallest diameter to the value set for the largest diameter >> Filter setting of largest diameter lcon Filter setting of largest diameter Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameter lcon << Filter setting of largest diameterDisplay the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameterDisplay the next smaller diameter found con << Filter setting of largest diameterDisplay the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameterDisplay the next smaller diameter foundDisplay the next larger diameter found con << < < >

+🗿 🕀 🕝 🚰 🔍 🗖 🔽 🦝 🎆 🐰 😔 🎶 ⊘ 🦻 🦿 🗴 🛃 🖷 Id Element umber of selected positions: 28 Smallest diameter: Largest diameter: 1<< < > >> <= Diameter => << > >>1 Apply path optimization er of positions after filtering: 12 Apply X Cancel 2D 317267MM

-With the apply path optimization option on (default setting), the TNC sorts the selected machining positions for the most efficient possible tool path.
-You can have the tool path displayed by clicking the Show tool path icon (see "Basic settings" on page 278).
+With the Apply path optimization option on (default setting), the TNC sorts the selected machining positions for the most efficient possible tool path.
+You can have the tool path displayed by clicking the Show tool path icon (see "Basic settings" on page 276).
 Element information